Covert Comic Home Page

 Monday

-Gary's advice on surviving exposure to ultra-lethal nerve agents: "Just stay calm, stick the atropine injector in your leg like they showed you in training, breathe slowly, and try not to move around too much."
+Gary's advice on surviving exposure to lethal nerve agents: "Just stay calm, stick the atropine injector in your leg like they showed you in training, breathe slowly, and try not to move around too much."

 Tuesday